NKWBTB/autoscholar/README.md

 ## Setup

-### Install `menotexport`
+### Install menotexport

+First, you need to get menotexport tool installed.

-For the installation of menotexport https://github.com/Xunius/Menotexport
+For the installation of menotexport please follow https://github.com/Xunius/Menotexport

 ### Copy the following files into `MenoTexport` folder and replace with the original files